mokshaproject/moksha/docs/main/HelloWorld.rst

 Creating a Live Widget!
 -----------------------

-Ok, on to the fun stuff.
+So producers and consumers work inside of the moksha-hub.
+Moksha's Live Widgets, on the other hand, can produce and consume messages **in the web browser**.

 Moksha provides an API for creating "live widgets".
-A widget is a re-usable bundle of HTML/JavaScript/CSS/Server-side logic   Making it "live" entails having the widget "subscribe" to "topics" and perform some action upon new messages as they arrive in the users web browser.
+Making a widget "live" entails having it "subscribe" to "topics" and perform some action upon new messages as they arrive in the users web browser.

 .. image:: ../_static/live_widgets.png